The BIG IDEA

 We receive a new identity when we place our faith in Christ.

 We base our identity in our abilities, accomplishments, and the opinion of others.

-If we identify with what Christ has done for us and what he says about us, we will be secure in our identity.
+Find our identify in what Christ has done for us and what he says about us.

-- What I want the group to experience: Greater security and confidence from knowing who we are in Christ.
-Greater freedom because we don’t have to perform to others’ expectations or standards in order to be liked, accepted, or known.
+- EXPERIENCE: Greater security, confidence, and freedom because we don’t have to perform for others to be liked, accepted, or known.